• Skip to primary navigation

 What is Hamburger Helper?

 You'll find many flavors of Hamburger Helper at the grocery store, but this easy Hamburger Helper recipe is inspired by the Beef Pasta Hamburger Helper.
-I did not attempt to replicate the flavor exactly, but rather create a better-tasting meal, using simple ingredients that are just as easy.
-So grab a fork and get ready to enjoy classic comfort food you can feel good about.
+I did not attempt to replicate the flavor exactly, but rather create a better-tasting meal, using simple ingredients that are just as easy as the boxed stuff.
+So grab a fork and get ready to enjoy classic comfort food you can feel good about feeding the whole family.

 How to Make Hamburger Helper